Don't Start Now: Music video

 The music video for "Don't Start Now" was filmed on 14 October 2019 in Brooklyn.
 It was directed by Nabil Elderkin, who had previously worked with Lipa during her 2019 campaign for Yves Saint Laurent's Libre fragrance.
 The video was produced by Eric Brown with Operator Media serving as the production company.
 Elderkin found inspiration for the treatment by skating around London while listening to the song.
 He used darker lighting and moods in a balance he felt complimented "Don't Start Now".
 Various concepts and edits were explored before Lipa and her management signed off on the final cut.
 Lipa decided at the last minute to use the final scene at the start of the video.
-The music video premiered on YouTube on 1 November 2019.
+The music video premiered on YouTube on the day after the song's release.

 The video opens with a point-of-view shot of Lipa leaving a nightclub and throwing the camera onto the pavement.
 The clip blacks out briefly before rewinding to a scene from five hours earlier.
 In it, Lipa enters a pub and removes her orange Raf Simons jacket to perform on stage in a yellow Versace bra top and Marni jeans.
 The video then cuts to a crowded nightclub where Lipa dances under a disco ball and spotlight.
-In the next scene, she dances at a 19th-century-themed masquerade ball, and notices eyes on paintings coming to life.
+In the next scene, filmed in the Manhattan social club The Players, she dances at a 19th-century-themed masquerade ball, and notices eyes on paintings coming to life.
 She runs down a staircase to return to the nightclub, and is later shown washing her face in the bathroom there and strutting its hallway.
 The video ends with a cumulative montage of the evening's events.